chipster/chipster-openshift/shibboleth_tutorial.md

 RUN apt install -y shibboleth-sp2-common libapache2-mod-shib2 apache2 shibboleth-sp2-utils
 ```

 It's not allowed to run services with root privileges in OpenShift at the moment.
 We have to make some adjustments to allow Apache and shibd to run as a regular user.
-The OpenShift will create a new user (with high UID) for running these services and adds that user a group ´root´, so it's enough to give necessary permissions for that group.
+The OpenShift will create a new user (with high UID) for running these services and adds that user a group `root`, so it's enough to give necessary permissions for that group.

 ```dockerfile
 RUN chgrp -R root /var/log/apache2/ /var/lock/apache2/ /var/run/apache2/ \
 	&& chmod -R g+w /var/log/apache2/ /var/lock/apache2/ /var/run/apache2/
 ```

 By default Apache tries to bind to port 80, which isn't allowed for normal users.
 Let's disable that by replacing the  file with an empty file.
-We'll add a new minimal configuration file to ´sites-enabled´ to be able to test that Apache starts.
+We'll add a new minimal configuration file to `sites-enabled` to be able to test that Apache starts.
 It will be overridden by the real configuration later.

 ```dockerfile
 RUN mv /etc/apache2/ports.conf /etc/apache2/ports.conf.original \